mozilla/code-review/docs/phabricator.md

 Our Phabricator API client is developed in a separate repository [libmozdata](https://github.com/mozilla/libmozdata/blob/master/libmozdata/phabricator.py), but still maintained by the same team.

-Please note that the Phabricator API use a *weird* style to pass parameters (only POST requests, with a JSON payload inside a dict urlencoded: use the existing client instead of writing your own.
+Please note that the Phabricator API use a *weird* style to pass parameters (only POST requests, with a JSON payload inside a dict urlencoded: use the existing client instead of writing your own).

 ## Endpoints